TRY NEW VERSION

 cd Java\ Example/

 4. Edit the src/main/resources/settings.properties configuration file.
-Specify the name of your local server with the ONLYOFFICE Document Server installed.
+Specify the name of your local server with the ONLYOFFICE Docs installed.

 nano src/main/resources/settings.properties